-Here are 10 things often not communicated exactly by nurses that patients should demand from them:
+Here are 10 things often not communicated exactly by nurses that patients should demand from them

 1. Vital signs.
 Vital signs are physiologic clues to possible underlying problems and a part of baseline assessment.
 These include blood pressure, pulse rate, respiratory rate, and temperature.
 Whether in a hospital or a clinic ask for the exact reading rather than be comforted that you have “normal” results.
 Also, ask for the normal range.
 Record your result as this will be asked by doctors during checkups.
 They will appreciate it if you could give actual numbers instead of a mere adjective with relative and vague meaning to describe your vitals.

 2. Schedule of doctor visits.
-As consumer of care, it is your right to know the time and frequency of doctor visits that you are going to have.
+As a consumer of care, it is your right to know the time and frequency of doctor visits that you are going to have.
 You paid for it.
 Don’t hesitate to ask nurses during their rounds or to ring the buzzer.
 Do so in a manner that promotes mutual respect between you and the nurse.

 3. Medications.
 Question everything that is given to you whether in a form of tablet or injectables.
-Medication errors remain to be one of the reasons of poor quality and uncompromised care.
+Medication errors remain to be one of the reasons for poor quality and uncompromised care.
 Due to hectic schedules, some nurses will just directly give your medications but take time to ask them what the drugs is and its purpose.
 Don’t go lie there like a passive dummy.
 Know your drugs and above all, safeguard your life.

 4. Food.
 A doctor prescribes your diet inside the hospital.
 Sometimes, it is not much given emphasis during visits.
 Feel free to ask nurses the food that you are allowed and not allowed to eat to facilitate optimum recovery and maximize treatment effects.
 For example, it is a relief that you know that you should avoid caffeinated beverages when you are taking iron supplements.

 8. Activity.
 Once admitted, it is a common notion that the patient should assume the sick and passive role.
-In some cases, patients are completely able to get out of bed, walk for few minutes, and to carry out activities of daily living such as bathing.
+In some cases, patients are completely able to get out of bed, walk for a few minutes, and to carry out activities of daily living such as bathing.
 Don’t be reluctant to ask the nurse of the degree of activity that you are allowed to do as prescribed by the doctor.

 9. Names.
 Know the names of the healthcare professionals directly correlated to your care.
 Through this, you will know who to call in case you need something or who to recommend to your friends when they and their family get sick.
 Also, if you are going to send a token of appreciation for a wonderful treatment inside the hospital, you will have the name to write on the card.
 Nurses are always overwhelmed to be remembered by their names.